 When you’re drawn to a particular field or subject, don’t worry too much about what careers may be vertically associated with that field.
 You may use the skills you pick up in service of the associated career, or you may use them in service of a totally unrelated project in a completely different field.

 The more you practice bringing your different passions into your work, the better you will become at it.
 Practice smooshing together your diverse interests and exploring the intersections between them.

 Have you ever applied knowledge you picked up in one area, to a project in an entirely unrelated field?
-I’d love to hear about it.
+Share your stories in the comments below.